FuelLabs/fuel-core/benches/README.md

 ## Using `collect` to generate bench data
 Firstly you should run the benchmarks and collect the output:
-`cargo criterion -p fuel-core-benches --message-format json -- --bench >bench.json` You could just pipe the output into the collect binary but benches are slow to run so I suggest saving the output like above.
+`cargo criterion -p fuel-core-benches --message-format json --bench vm > bench.json` You could just pipe the output into the collect binary but benches are slow to run so I suggest saving the output like above.